Total Joint Replacement

 The Stryker® and OrthoSoft® joint navigation systems used are state-of-the-art technology for knee and hip replacements.
 These systems perform precise calculations for the incision and analyze joint characteristics so that orthopedic surgeons can determine the optimal reduction of damaged cartilage.

 This navigation technology also helps surgeons ensure that the replacement joint is properly aligned for each patient’s anatomy.

 Patients benefit from:

 The benefits of this joint navigation system are further augmented with minimally invasive surgical techniques that greatly reduce the size of incision while simultaneously enabling patients to experience a rapid recovery with less post-operative pain.

 Minimally invasive surgical techniques are not appropriate for all patients, so please ask your doctor if you are a candidate.
-For a free referral to a physician, call 727-462-7500.
+For a free referral to an orthopedic physician, please visit our online physician finder or call (727) 462-7500.

 Morton Plant Hospital